sadr0b0t/sput-ino/README.md

 }
 ~~~

-Compile and upload sketch to device, watch results in serial monitor (this one from ChipKIT Uno32, PIC32-based Arduino-based board)
+Compile and upload sketch to device, watch results in serial monitor.

+On ChipKIT Uno32, PIC32-based Arduino-based board:
 ~~~
 #################### Start testing...